yuxshao/learn-gamedev/Introduction to Game Development.md

 ##3.1 Resource Setup

 Create and load the player and enemy sprite, as well as the background.
 Also load the background tileset, checking "Use as tileset" in the background properties.
 Alternatively, draw your own if you feel brave, but try to keep the poses similar and the image dimensions 16x16.
 In addition, create a 16x16 black square to represent the blocks our player is going to interact with, and create the corresponding `oBlock` object.
 The black sprite box is just for the level editor and won't be what the player sees, though; we'll cover the blocks up later with a tileset to make it visually pleasing.

+> ##### Mac Users
+> Remember to untick "Transparent" on the player and enemy sprite, since their bottom-left corners are grey, the same color as the rest of their sprite.

 <a href="#top" class="top" id="scripts-step-events">Top</a>
 ##3.2 Scripts & the Step Event